Flag Football Rules

 - Jewelry - Jewelry or hard hair control devices will not be allowed.
 This includes but is not limited to necklaces, earrings, newly pierced earrings, facial piercing, rings, bracelets & watches.
 Individuals will not be allowed to tape over any jewelry item.
 If you cannot remove the item you cannot play.
 Medical bracelets will be allowed pending approval from IM officials/staff.

-- Length of Game - A legal game shall consist of 2 halves of 20 minutes with the clock stopping the last two minutes of each half and for all timeouts.
-Teams receive two 1 minute time outs per game.
-Half time shall be 5 minutes.
+- Length of Game - A legal game shall consist of two halves of 20 minutes each, with the clock stopping for all timeouts, for the two minute warning in the second half, and for each dead ball in the last two minutes of the second half.
+Teams receive two, 1 minute time outs per half, that do not carry over into an additional period.
+Half time shall be three minutes.
 If the score is tied after the two halves, overtime shall be played.

 - Coin Toss - The Referee shall toss a coin and offer the winning Captain these options: